pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 </iframe>

 + *Construction:* The unemployment rate is the number of job seekers divided by the number of labor force participants.
-+ *Interpretation:* The unemployment rate measures the share of people who have not succeeded to find a job, among all those who are able and willing to work.
++ *Interpretation:* The unemployment rate measures the share of people who have not succeeded in finding a job, among all those who are able and willing to work.
 This is the standard, official unemployment rate (U3).
 + *Source:* The numbers of [job seekers](https://fred.stlouisfed.org/series/UNEMPLOY) and [labor force participants](https://fred.stlouisfed.org/series/CLF16OV) are measured by the US Bureau of Labor Statistics (BLS) from the [Current Population Survey](https://www.bls.gov/cps/home.htm) (CPS), which is a large-scale household survey.
 + [Download unemployment rate](/dashboard/unemployment_rate.csv)
 + [View unemployment rate in full screen](/dashboard/unemployment_rate.html)